Nid04/Image-Caption-Generator/README.md

 ## CPS 595-P1 Software Engineering Project

-### University of Dayton
+University of Dayton

-#### Department of Computer Science
+Department of Computer Science

+CPS 595-P1 Software Engineering Project, Final Year

-#### Instructor(s):
+Instructor(s):
-* Dr. Phu Phung
-* Dr. Ahmed El Ouadrhiri
+- Dr. Ahmed El Ouadrhiri

-#### Student Name: Nidhi Sinha (sinhan1@udayton.edu)
+- Dr. Phu Phung

+## Software Engineering Project

-#### Project Name: Image Caption Generation using AI/ML
+# Image Caption Generation using AI/ML with User Feedback

+## Student Name: Nidhi Sinha (sinhan1@udayton.edu)

+# Company Mentors

+Arpan Bhattacharya; Rajanikanth Bhagavan Yadav; Anil Kumar

-#### Company: Synchrony
+Synchrony Bank

+# Project Management Information

-#### Project Management board (Private access): https://trello.com/b/nzILGiVw/image-caption-generation-using-ai-ml/
+Project Management board (Private access): https://trello.com/b/nzILGiVw/image-caption-generation-using-ai-ml/

-#### Source code repository (Private access): https://github.com/Nid04/Image-Caption-Generation---SYNCHRONY/
+Source code repository (Private access): https://github.com/Nid04/Image-Caption-Generation---SYNCHRONY/

 # Overview #
-Image caption generation is a task in which a machine learning model is trained to generate natural language descriptions of an image.
+Image caption generation is a project in which a machine learning model is trained to generate natural language descriptions of an image.
 The goal is to create a model that can understand the content of an image and generate a caption that accurately describes it.
 There are several techniques that can be used for image caption generation, including neural networks and deep learning.
-One popular approach is to use a convolutional neural network (CNN) to extract features from the image, and a recurrent neural network (RNN) to generate the caption.
-Once the model is trained, it can be used to generate captions for new images.
+The project involves utilizing a convolutional neural network (CNN) to extract features from an image and a recurrent neural network (RNN) to generate a caption.
+Upon completion of training, the model can then be used to generate captions for new images.

 # Background #

-In many articles such as Image Captioning - A Deep Learning Approach, Artificial Intelligence Based Image Caption Generation, etc used the CNN-LSTM architecture for Image Caption Generation model.
+In many articles such as Image Captioning - A Deep Learning Approach [1], Artificial Intelligence Based Image Caption Generation [2], etc used the CNN-LSTM architecture for Image Caption Generation model.
 In which the CNN is used for recognition and classification of an image where as LSTM is capable of sequence prediction problem which identifies the next word.

 **Basic of Image Captions**